-After playing a round at Meadows, head to Crosswater or Woodlands golf courses.
-That’s right: Sunriver Resort has three stunning golf courses, a pro shop, academy and other outdoor recreation.
-In addition to golf, visitors enjoy biking, playing tennis, sampling local cuisine and relaxing at the spa.
+After playing a round at Meadows, head to Crosswater or Woodlands.
+That’s right: Sunriver Resort has three golf courses, a pro shop, academy and other outdoor recreation.
+In addition to golf, visitors enjoy biking, tennis, sampling local cuisine and relaxing at the spa.

 Old Back Nine Golf Course

 Short on time?
 Play Old Back Nine Golf Course, a public nine-hole course that features mountain views and central Oregon flair.
 This course sits in Bend’s Mountain neighborhood, ensuring everyone has fun on the greens.

 Novice and experts alike enjoy the challenge at Old Back Nine Golf Course.
 Each hole offers a distinct play, and afterwards golfers grab lunch or try a new activity.
 In addition to manicured greens, Old Back Nine Golf Course has affordable rates.

 The course at Bend Golf Club has hosted local and national events.
 The Oregon Golf Association and PGA of America Northwest have all played this 18-hole gem.
 Chandler Egan designed the course, which tests both long and short games.
 In order to play, guests must be members, or tag along with member friends and family.

 In addition, Bend Golf Club has two large practice greens, short-game practice area and 280-yard practice hole similar to the course.
 After a round, visit the saltwater pool, indoor tennis court, restaurants and fitness area.